ThatBrianDude/opencap-js/README.md

 This package uses DNS lookups and will not work in browsers.
 In case you need OpenCAP in your browser app you have two options:

-1. Use a DNS service that provides SRV lookups through an API
+1. Use a DNS service that provides SRV lookups through an API ([Google DNS HTTPS API](https://dns.google.com/), [Cloudflare DNS HTTPS API](https://developers.cloudflare.com/1.1.1.1/dns-over-https/json-format/))

-2. Use this package in your backend and provide the functionality through api endpoints.
+2. Use this package in your backend and provide the functionality through your own api endpoints.

 ## Known Issues:
 'UNABLE_TO_VERIFY_LEAF_SIGNATURE'